JandersonSR/GitConfig/README.md

 # CUSTOM GitConfig commands

-On terminal:
+Open your terminal and do the following:
+// 1* *change vscode to your gitconfig editor
+---
-  - git config --global core.editor code      //*change vscode to your gitconfig editor
+  - git config --global core.editor code

+ //2* *open vscode gitconfig editor
+ ---
-  - git config --global --edit               //*open vscode gitconfig editor
+  - git config --global --edit

 //*create an alias just like the example*/